About Dalton

 To register to vote in Dalton, Georgia, residents can register online through the Georgia Secretary of State's website, by mail, or in person at the Whitfield County elections office.
 Georgia requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Georgia Secretary of State's voter lookup tool.
 For local municipal elections in Dalton, contact the Whitfield County Clerk's office for schedules and ballot information.

-Property records for Dalton, Georgia are maintained by the County Assessor's Office and the County Clerk and Recorder.
-The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within County, including parcels in Dalton.
+Property records for Dalton, Georgia are maintained by the County Tax Assessor's Office and the County Clerk of Superior Court.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The County Clerk of Superior Court maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Georgia counties provide online property record searches through their county websites.
-For in-person requests, visit the County offices at the county courthouse.
-The County Treasurer handles property tax payments and tax sale information.
+The County Tax Commissioner handles property tax payments and tax sale information.

 Birth, death, and marriage records for Dalton, Georgia residents are available through both county and state offices.
 The Georgia Department of Public Health, Vital Records, located in Atlanta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Georgia.
 Orders can be placed online, by mail, or in person.
 Locally, the County Clerk's office issues marriage licenses and maintains marriage records for County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.